Short URL for this page:

 It was a happy time for the family.
 "Here I am once again, my dear Smith," he wrote his brother the next day, "perfectly surrounded by Mary and her precious children, who seem to devote themselves to staring at the furrows in my face and the white hairs in my head.
 It is not surprising that I am hardly recognizable to some of the young ones around me and perfectly unknown to the youngest.
 But some of the older ones gaze with p302 astonishment and wonder at me, and seem at a loss to reconcile what they see and what was pictured in their imaginations.
 I find them, too, much grown, and all well, and I have much cause of thankfulness and gratitude to the good God who has once more united us."3 Needless to say, Mrs. Lee was no less grateful, for she had hung on every mail from Mexico, proud of the honors that had come to her husband, thankful for his safety, yet fearful that the next battle would claim him.4

 He quickly distributed his gifts and arranged his luggage, including the unopened bottle of whisky that a friend had force on him before he had left for Mexico.5 Not much time was lost in returning to the duties of peace.
-On the very day of his arrival he sent to the chief engineer another map of the Mexican defenses.6 On July 3 he was assigned to "special duty" in Indicates a West Point graduate and gives his Class.Totten's office, an assignment which seemed less unattractive than in 1835, and gave him, besides, the boon of living at home.7 On the 21st of the same month he was again named as a member of the board of engineers for the Atlantic coast defenses, from which board he had been dropped while on duty in Mexico.8 With occasional brief absences — a visit to his sister in Baltimore and another to cousins near Middleburg — he passed the summer at Arlington and in Washington.
+On the very day of his arrival he sent to the chief engineer another map of the Mexican defenses.6 On July 3 he was assigned to "special duty" in Indicates a West Point graduate, Class of 1805: a link to his biographical entry in Cullum's Register.Totten's office, an assignment which seemed less unattractive than in 1835, and gave him, besides, the boon of living at home.7 On the 21st of the same month he was again named as a member of the board of engineers for the Atlantic coast defenses, from which board he had been dropped while on duty in Mexico.8 With occasional brief absences — a visit to his sister in Baltimore and another to cousins near Middleburg — he passed the summer at Arlington and in Washington.
 He worked, during this time, on the last of the Mexican maps, performed miscellaneous office duty,9 and had the pleasure of receiving his brevet commissions for Mexican service.
 They had been slow in passing through the bureaux, as had been those of all the officers whom the government rewarded in this way.
 He had not expected too much, nor had he been provoked at the delay.
 Before he had left Mexico he had discouraged any attempt to gain promotion for him by importuning the President: "I hope my friends will give themselves no annoyance p303 on my account," he had written, "or any concern about the distribution of favors.
 I know how these things are awarded at Washington, and how the President will be besieged by clamorous claimants.
 I do not wish to be numbered among them.
 Such as he can conscientiously bestow, I shall gratefully receive, and have no doubt that those will exceed my deserts."10 He could not have hoped for more than he received — brevet major for Cerro Gordo, brevet lieutenant colonel for Contreras-Churubusco, and brevet colonel for Chapultepec, the commission being issued in each instance as of the date of the battle.
 After the publication of general orders on August 24, 1848, he was "Colonel Lee," as army usage gave every man the title of his highest brevet.11

 Now came a new assignment to duty.
 The port of Baltimore, Md., had been neglected by Congress in its appropriations for coast and harbor defenses.
 Between the city and bombardment, in case of hostile attack, stood only old Fort McHenry, famous as inspiring "The Star Spangled Banner," but even then too close to the city to afford it adequate defense.
 Army engineers had long recommended a new fort on Sollers' Point Flats, and the chief engineer had urged this in 1839, in 1842, and again in 1843.
 Following a new appeal by Baltimore in 1845 the United States acquired jurisdiction of the flats from the Maryland legislature.
 Major Cornelius A. Ogden of the corps of engineers laid off the site in 1847 and during the open season of 1848 began the preliminary work.12